oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

         Because of = () => _result = _sut.ComputeWeightedAverage(3);

-        It sets_weighted_rating = () => _result.Rating.ShouldEqual(4);
+        It sets_rating_with_recent_review_weighted_twice_heavier = () => _result.Rating.ShouldEqual(4);

         static RestaurantRater _sut;
         static RatingResult _result;
     }

-    public class TestContext
-    {
-        protected static Restaurant CreateRestaurant(params int[] ratings)
-        {
-            var restaurant = new Restaurant();
-            restaurant.Reviews = ratings.Select(r => new Reviews.RestaurantReview { Rating = r }).ToList();
-            return restaurant;
 }
-    }
-}
 {% endhighlight %}

-We have renamed the previous Compute method and added a new ComputeWeightedAverage.
+We have added a new ComputeWeightedAverage into the RestaurantRater.
 We have to write the recent review twice as heavily as the previous review.
 In that scenario we have 3 and 9 as reviews ratings but we expect 4 because the 3 is more heavily weighted.
 Let´s write a dirty implementation to satisfy this requirement:

 {% highlight c# %}
 public RatingResult ComputeWeightedAverage(int numberOfReviews)